eight84/belladonna-theme/README.md

 ## 🔆 Features

-- Support for editor brackets, operators, functions, methods, and punctuation styling
-- Italics for comments and unique emphasis tokens
+↪ Support for editor brackets, operators, functions, methods, and punctuation styling ↪ Italics for comments and unique emphasis tokens
-- Designed for high readability in both focused and ambient light environments
+↪ Designed for high readability in both focused and ambient light environments

 ##

-👀 Support for additional editors and IDEs is coming soon!
+<span>👀 Support for additional editors and IDEs is coming soon!</span>

 ##
 #### Screenshots